Honors Physical Science Course

 · Treat others the way you want to be treated

 Excessive disruptions & unacceptable behavior will not be tolerated.
 The following procedure will be followed to maintain appropriate atmosphere for learning:

-- Individual rolls of tape/glue sticks (several to be used throughout the year, to be kept in class)
+7) 2 Individual rolls of clear tape (several to be used throughout the year, to be kept in class)